hustbill/hustbill.github.io/README.md

 #### Comment

-This theme support both [Disqus](http://disqus.com) and [Duoshuo](http://duoshuo.com) as the third party discussion system.
+This theme supports [Disqus](http://disqus.com) as the third party discussion system.

 First, you need to sign up and get your own account. **Repeat, DO NOT use mine!** (I have set Trusted Domains) It is deathly simple to sign up and you will get the full power of management system.
 Please give it a try!

 Second, from V1.5, you can easily complete your comment configuration by just adding your **short name** into `_config.yml`:

 ```
-duoshuo_username: _your_duoshuo_short_name_
-# OR
 disqus_username: _your_disqus_short_name_
 ```

 **To the old version user**, it's better that you pull the new version, otherwise you have to replace code in `post.html`, `keynote.html` and `about.html` by yourselves.

-Furthermore, Duoshuo support Sharing. if you only wanna use Duoshuo comment without sharing, you can set `duoshuo_share: false`.
-You can use Duoshuo Sharing and Disqus Comments together also.

 #### Analytics